 I've had my cake sitting there for months now.
 It's been in the oven making the house smell tantalizing since last October.
 Time to eat it.

 I took yesterday OFF.
 I slept in.
 I lay in bed and read half a novel.
 I ate junk food, including lots of chocolate.
 I played my favorite music really loud and packed up the house for moving (which was, despite how it sounds, rather enjoyable).
-Hubs made me dinner--the best leftovers I've ever had.
+My spouse made me dinner--the best leftovers I've ever had.
 And I didn't do an ounce of work for my job.

 People say things about "deserving" a break.
 But I don't care whether I earned it or not.
 The fact is, I accomplished something that I want to celebrate.
 My way of honoring the end of one run isn't to jump on the next treadmill and start running again.
 I celebrate the victories by stepping off and enjoying a few moments standing still.